 The Wieczorek Law Firm defends clients throughout the greater Cincinnati area against domestic violence charges.
 Contact us 24/7 for a free review of your case.
-Time is not on your side and you need an attorney you can trust to utilizing every defense possible to receive the best outcome.
+Time is not on your side, and you need an attorney you can trust to utilize every defense possible to receive the best outcome.

 Domestic Violence Overview

 Chapter 2919 of the Ohio Revised Code deals with criminal offenses committed against the family.
-Specifically, 2919.25 defines Domestic Violence as a person who knowingly causes or attempts to cause physical harm to a family or household member, who recklessly causes serious physical harm to a family or household member; or use threat of force to knowingly cause a family or household member to believe that the offender will cause imminent physical harm to the family or household member.
+Specifically, 2919.25 defines domestic violence as a person who knowingly causes or attempts to cause physical harm to a family or household member, who recklessly causes serious physical harm to a family or household member; or uses threat of force to knowingly cause a family or household member to believe that the offender will cause imminent physical harm to the family or household member.

 Domestic Violence Definitions